aptos-labs/developer-docs/docs/sdks/new-ts-sdk/migration-guide.md

 ## Install the SDK

-The TypeScript SDK V2 is under a new [github repo](https://github.com/aptos-labs/aptos-ts-sdk) and with a new package name - `@aptos-labs/ts-sdk`
+The TypeScript SDK V2 is under a new [GitHub repo](https://github.com/aptos-labs/aptos-ts-sdk) and with a new package name - `@aptos-labs/ts-sdk`

 <Tabs groupId="install-sdk">
   <TabItem value="pnpm" label="pnpm">